Ruqaiya Sultan Begum

 Ruqaiya was a first cousin of her husband and was a Mughal princess by birth.
 Her father, Hindal Mirza, was the youngest brother of Akbar's father, Humayun.
 She was betrothed to Akbar at the age of nine and married him at 14, but remained childless throughout her marriage.
-She was being the first wife also known as Zan-i-Kalan.
-In later life, she raised Akbar and Mariam-uz-Zamani's grandson, Khurram (the future emperor Shah Jahan).
+She was, being the first wife, also known as Zan-i-Kalan.
+In later years, she also raised her step-grandson, Khurram (the future emperor Shah Jahan) as well as his daughter, Parhez Banu Begum.

 Family and lineage

 Ruqaiya Sultan Begum was born into the Timurid dynasty as a Mughal princess, and was the only daughter of Mughal prince Hindal Mirza, the youngest son of the first Mughal emperor Babur from his wife Dildar Begum.
 Ruqaiya's mother, Sultanam Begum, was the daughter of Muhammad Musa Khwaja and the younger sister of Mahdi Khwaja, who was the brother-in-law of Emperor Babur, being the husband of his sister, Khanzada Begum.
-Ruqaiya was named after the Islamic Prophet Muhammad's daughter, Ruqayyah bint Muhammad.
+Ruqaiya was named after the Islamic prophet Muhammad's daughter, Ruqayyah bint Muhammad.

 Ruqaiya's oldest paternal uncle was the second Mughal emperor Humayun (who later became her father-in-law as well), while her most notable paternal aunt was the imperial princess, Gulbadan Begum, the author of Humayun-nama ("Book of Humayun").

-Ruqaiya was a descendant of Timur or Tamerlane the Great through his son Miran Shah, like her husband Akbar.
+Like her husband Akbar, Ruqaiya was a descendant of Timur or Tamerlane the Great through his son Miran Shah.